AdamWandoch/AdamWandoch/README.md

 - 🌱 I’m currently learning Java, Spring
 - 💞️ I’m looking to collaborate on any entry-mid level projects
 - 📫 How to reach me linkedin.com/in/adam-wandoch
-- 📫 Or just drop in an email dev@adamwandoch.com
+- 📫 Or just drop an email dev@adamwandoch.com

 <!---
 AdamWandoch/AdamWandoch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.